lostquill/ao3-pale-reverie/README.md

 A soft, muted site skin for AO3 with a dark academia edge.

-**Pale Reverie** layers a dusty rose and cool slate palette over the default AO3 layout, with color-coded tags, icon-based statistics with hover tooltips, and a constellation border framing work metadata.
-The overall aesthetic is desaturated and quiet — like reading by candlelight.
+**Pale Reverie** layers a dusty rose and cool slate palette over the default AO3 layout, with color-coded tags and a constellation border framing work metadata.
+The overall aesthetic is desaturated and quiet.

 A dark mode version may come in the future.